msupply-foundation/conforma-web-app/documentation/internal/Assignment-Process.md

 First of all, some bulletpoint (and rules) to help clarify the diagram

-- One review assignment should exists per reviewer/application/stage/level
+- One review assignment should exist per reviewer/application/stage/level
 - Review assignment can have the following statuses
   - `Available` -> Can be assigned by assigner
   - `Self-assigned by another` -> Was available for self assignment (but self assigned by someone else)